 Both flowers have long, thin stems, a round, protruding center, and long, tapered petals.

 However, a few giveaways show you which flower is which.
 Coneflowers, also known as echinacea, have pokey bristles in the center disk.
 The petals tend to grow downward, away from the center.

-There used to only be white and pink coneflower varieties, known as Echinacea purpurea, but new varieties such as Cheyenne Spirit were bred to produce orange and yellow colors similar to black-eyed Susan.
+There used to only be white and pink coneflower varieties, known as Echinacea purpurea, but new varieties, such as Cheyenne Spirit, were bred to produce orange and yellow colors, making them look more similar to black-eyed Susan.

 Are black-eyed Susans related to sunflowers?

 The final flower that bears a resemblance to black-eyed Susan and is mistakenly given the same name is the sunflower.

 Sunflowers are related to black-eyed Susans because they are both in the Asteraceae family, but they are distinctly different species.
 Black-eyed Susan is in the Rudbeckia genus, and sunflowers are in the Helianthus genus.
 Both flowers have golden yellow petals and brown centers, so they are visually similar.